-The Land Rights & Claims heading encompasses several distinct areas, most notably Comprehensive Claims, Specific Claims, and Additions to Reserves (ATR).
-The AFN has held strategy sessions on Land Rights & Claims as a regular part of its agenda at most of its recent Assemblies.
+The Land Rights & Claims heading encompasses several distinct areas, most notably Comprehensive Claims, Specific Claims and Additions to Reserves (ATR).
+The Assembly of First Nations (AFN) has held strategy sessions on Land Rights & Claims as a regular part of the agenda at its most recent Assemblies.
 During these sessions, a variety of issues and new resolutions were reviewed, including:

 There are two distinct bodies that oversee the issues that fall under the Land Rights & Claims heading:

-- a Comprehensive Claims Policy (CCP) Working Group has been in place since before AGA 2010, and has met regularly to discuss CCP reform issues and strategy.
+- an ad hoc Comprehensive Claims Policy Working Group has been in place since before the 2010 Annual General Assembly, and has met regularly to discuss policy reform and strategy.